Peru Amazon family adventure with teenagers

 Then settle into a new rhythm guided by the Amazonian possibilities around.
-More active options include mountain biking on seven miles of forest trails, scaling a Brazil nut tree to explore the forest canopy 30m up, or choosing between kayaking, paddleboarding or swimming in the river (don't worry, the caimans won't bite!).
+More active options include mountain biking on seven miles of forest trails, building a traditional raft, and exploring the canopy 25m above the forest floor.

 Wildlife forays include scanning the banks from a traditional dugout canoe to see what animals frequent the nearby Condenado oxbow lake, plus visits to clay licks which attract diverse wildlife from parakeets to peccaries.
 There are also night-time forays to experience the Amazon after dark.

 Other educational activities include visiting an atmospheric local farm to discover exotic and little known Amazonian crops, plus a chance to learn from a resident team of experts about conservation activities in Tambopata Reserve including the use of camera traps and a chance to fly drones used for ecological research.